leontoeides/indicium/README.md

 # Indicium

-A simple search engine for collections and key-value stores with autocomplete/typeahead.
+A simple search engine for collections and key-value stores.
+Includes capability for autocomplete / typeahead.

-# Quick Guide
+# Quick Start Guide

-For our **Quick Guide** example, we will be searching inside of the following `struct`:
+For our **Quick Start Guide** example, we will be searching inside of the following `struct`:

 ```rust